 There Are Signs of Sediment in the Tank

 Sediment will accumulate at the bottom of the tank, and it could end up in the water, too.
 When there are dirt-like substances in the water, this is a clear sign that the tank is failing and the water heater needs to be replaced.
 Sediment is unhealthy and could lead to health issues for the property owner and their family.
-The property owner can contact a plumber to get repair services now.
+According to the U.S. Department of Energy, sediment in your water heater “decrease efficiency of the water heater as well as impact lifetime and increase maintenance requirements.”
+You should contact a plumber to address sediment buildup and flush the tank.

 Odd Noises Coming From the Water Heater